The Financial Stability Authority’s sustainability report for 2022

 The Financial Stability Authority is an independent body set up in 2015 to act as Finland’s national resolution and deposit guarantee authority.
 In summer 2022 the Authority acquired a new statutory function as administrator of the national backup account system.

 Sustainability is part of the Authority’s values.
-Everyone can promote sustainability in the work they do, and in partnership with other authorities and the institutions that are under the Authority’s jurisdiction.
-Staff commitment to the values is measured each year on the job satisfaction barometer.
+Everyone within the Authority can promote sustainability in the work they do in partnership with other authorities and the institutions that fall within the Authority’s remit.
+Staff commitment to the values is measured each year with the job satisfaction barometer.

-The Authority staff adhere to the organisation’s ethical guidelines in everything they do.
+The Authority’s employees adhere to the organisation’s ethical guidelines in everything they do.
 The purpose of the guidelines is to ensure the independence and impartiality of the staff and the high ethical standards that must apply.
-The Director General and the deputy Director General are also bound by the Code of Ethics that applies to the Members of the SRB's Plenary Session.
+The Director General and the deputy Director General are also bound by the Code of Ethics that applies to the Members of the Plenary Session of the Single Resolution Board (SRB).

 Sustainability management

-The work on sustainability was started at the Authority in 2021 with an identification of what United Nations (UN) sustainable development goals would be relevant from the resolution and deposit guarantee authority’s perspective.
+The work on sustainability started at the Authority in 2021 by identifying the United Nations (UN) Sustainable Development Goals that are relevant from the perspective of a resolution and deposit guarantee authority.
 Two experts and the Authority’s Management Group were involved in this process.
+The subgoals and the indicators to be monitored were selected at the beginning of 2022 as the Authority’s first sustainability report was outlined.

-Since the start of 2022, the chief economist has been given the responsibility for monitoring issues connected with sustainability, in particular the green transition, and for exploring what aspects of the green transition are the most relevant for the resolution and deposit guarantee authority.
-Furthermore, the new statutory function assigned to the Authority in summer 2022 was accounted for in monitoring and investigative work.
+Since the start of 2022, the chief economist has been given the responsibility for monitoring issues connected with sustainability, in particular the green transition, and for exploring what aspects of the green transition are relevant from the viewpoint of a resolution and deposit guarantee authority.
+The chief economist is responsible for the monitoring of sustainability goals, thus supporting the drawing up of the sustainability report.
+The main responsibility for the fine-tuning and publishing of sustainability report was transferred to the communications specialist in the beginning of 2024.

-The chief economist will also going forward be responsible for monitoring the achievement of the sustainability goals and drafting the sustainability report.
-To enhance the process, the chief economist will organise discussions with the entire staff to hear ideas on how to develop sustainability work and evaluate the achievements made.
-The chief economist will be reporting to the Management Group on the work connected with the sustainability goals as it progresses.
-The chief economist will, in particular, report on any identified risks that might be associated with the achievement of the sustainability goals or would result in excessively increasing the Authority’s footprint, and proposals for action to reduce risks.
-The Management Group will decide on the policies to be adopted in response to the chief economist’s proposals and on how work on sustainability should possibly be reflected in the Authority’s operational planning.
+To enhance the process, the chief economist and the communications specialist organise discussions with the entire staff to hear ideas on how to develop the sustainability work and evaluate the achievements made.
+They report to the Management Group on the work connected with the sustainability goals as it progresses.
+In particular they report on identified risks that may restrict the achievement of the sustainability goals or excessively increase the Authority’s footprint, and on proposals for action to reduce risks.
+The Management Group decides on necessary policies to reduce the risks and the way in which sustainability work is to be accounted for in the Authority’s operational planning.

 The approach employed in drafting the report

-In the years to come too, implementation of the goals will be examined in the beginning of the year and the Authority’s sustainability report will be drafted and finalised in February.
-At the same time consideration will also be given to whether the selected goals or targets and the indicators used need to be refined.
+In forthcoming years, too, the achievement of the goals will always be examined in the beginning of the year, and the Authority’s sustainability report will be drafted so that it will be completed in February–March.
+At the same time, it will also be examined whether it is necessary to further justify the selected goals or targets and the indicators used.

 The sustainability goals

-The Financial Stability Authority has identified four UN Agenda 2030 Sustainable Development Goals of relevance to its work on which it can have a positive influence and leave its handprint:
+The Financial Stability Authority has identified three UN Agenda 2030 Sustainable Development Goals of relevance to its work, on which it can have a positive influence, i.e. leave its handprint:

 • To eradicate poverty in all its forms everywhere (goal 1)